 Coffee cup recycling services

-There are some companies that will collect these types of disposable drinks cups and make sure they get recycled, like Simply Cups.
-At the moment they can be a good option if you are in a closed loop environment like festivals or within individual buildings and have this service in place.
-However from 2024, a mandatory takeback requirement for fibre-based composite cups will be introduced under the new Extended Producer Responsibility for Packaging.
-This means that sellers of filled fibre-based composite cups that employ 10 or more staff will be required to have a dedicated separate collection in place, making the recycling of these cups easier and a better choice for the environment.
+From 2024, a mandatory takeback requirement for fibre-based composite cups will be introduced under the new Extended Producer Responsibility for Packaging.
+This means that sellers of filled fibre-based composite cups that employ 10 or more staff will be required to have a dedicated separate collection in place, making them a better choice for the environment.

 Below are some further options to reduce waste and lower your carbon footprint.